 State law requires comprehensive plans to be consistent with zoning, and Wisconsin State Statute 66.1001 requires them to be updated every ten years.
-Additionally, WHEDA's new loan products mentioned in Chapter 9 require that a comprehensive plan's housing element be updated within the past five years.
+Additionally, WHEDA's new loan products mentioned in Chapter 9: Housing Programs require that a comprehensive plan's housing element be updated within the past five years.
 The County (2018), City of Adams (2017) and Village of Friendship (2018) comprehensive plans written by NCWRPC that have not exceeded the ten-year limit, but all three have a housing element that is greater than five years old.
 Therefore, NCWRPC recommends adopting the recommended comprehensive plan amendments in Appendix D as soon as possible while planning for a full rewrite of each comprehensive plan by the ten-year limit (2027-2028).
 These amendments incorporate updated data and findings from this Housing Study with added goals, objectives, and policies included in underline-strikeout format.
-The amendments to make construction more affordable to meet WHEDA's loan program requirements.
+The amendments completely update each comprehensive plan's housing element while encouraging zoning amendments to make construction more affordable to meet WHEDA's loan program requirements.